The Cahill Advantage

 A Memorable Summer

-Summer associates at Cahill gain firsthand experience of what it would be like to be an associate there.
+Summer associates at Cahill gain firsthand experience of what it would be like to be an associate at the Firm.
 With substantive work assignments, thoughtful mentoring, progressive training programs and lively events, summer associates develop a true understanding of Cahill’s people and practices.

-Cahill’s summer associates benefit from Cahill’s free market assignment system.
-This system affords every Cahill lawyer the same opportunity to have a voice in choosing their assignments – throughout their tenure at the firm – based on their interests.
+Cahill’s summer associates benefit from the free market assignment system as well.
+This system affords Cahill lawyers the same opportunity to have a voice in choosing their assignments – throughout their tenure at the firm – based on their interests.
 A cultural staple is the focus on individuality; the free market system reflects the value placed on helping associates reach their professional goals.
 Cahill summer associates embrace this dynamic atmosphere and begin their legal careers uniquely positioned as stewards of their own success.

 Cahill’s summer associates are in constant contact with other associates and partners and are brought together socially with fun events, including cooking classes, attendance at premier NY sporting and cultural events, a fishing trip, and evenings attending Broadway shows.
 Summer associates are invited to lunches, happy hours and dinners with Cahill attorneys throughout the summer, and to receptions held at partners’ homes.

 Click here to learn more about Cahill’s summer associate program.